Rebreather Diving: All You Need to Know

 When you’re going scuba diving recreationally, you don’t really think about all the different equipment that exists out there, and what this different equipment can do for you.
 Instead, you just think about the fact that you will get to the dive center, they will give you a couple of gas tanks and some equipment, and you can jump right in.

 However, if you are a more experienced diver, you have probably looked into all the different types of equipment and what each of them can do for you.
-While you wouldn’t be wrong to assume that traditional scuba equipment is just a couple of tanks of compressed gas and a regulator to facilitate your underwater breathing, have you ever thought of a rebreather?
+While you wouldn’t be wrong to assume that traditional scuba equipment is just a couple of tanks of compressed gas (How Long Does a Dive Tank Last?) and a regulator to facilitate your underwater breathing, have you ever thought of a rebreather?

 A rebreather, like traditional gear, is also a tank of gas that is worn on the divers back.
 Unlike traditional gear though, the rebreather recycles the air that is breathed out, removing carbon dioxide and making the air breathable again.
 Traditional scuba gear releases breathed out air back into the water through an exhaust valve in the form of bubbles, which can be distracting and noisy, scaring off marine life in the vicinity.

 Read on to find out more about rebreather diving and why you might want to look into it for your next dive:

 A rebreather is essentially a tank of breathable air that is worn on the back of a diver.
 It absorbs the carbon dioxide from the exhaled air of the diver and recycles it so the unused oxygen can be breathed again by the diver.

 The rebreather injects back 100% oxygen into the air if it is running low, making the air breathable again.
 The purpose of a rebreather is to allow longer dives by using the limited supply of air for as long as possible.